austinjones/tab-rs/README.md

     workspace-tab/    (this is a top-level workspace tab) other-workspace/  (workspace tab for ~/other-workspace)
 ```

-## Global Workspace

-Tab also supports a global workspace configuration that can be placed at `~/.config/tab.yml` or `$XDG_CONFIG_HOME/tab.yml`.

-The global workspace is always active, and can be used to 'pin' links to other workspaces, create global tabs, or configure keybindings.
-See the [advanced-workspace](https://github.com/austinjones/tab-rs/blob/main/examples/advanced-workspace/tab.yml) example for more documentation.

 # Security
 Tab can execute commands in a terminal, so I take security seriously.
 This is how I protect your machine in `tab`: